merksk8/mc-bbpress-form-toggle/README.md

 # mc-bbpress-form-toggle
-Esconde los formularios y añade botón para mostrarlos/ocultarlos
+Esconde los formularios y añade botón para mostrarlos/ocultarlos.
+Hide the bbpress forms and adds a button to toggle them.